bheupers/docker-wagtail/README.md

 [Read more on the wagtail docs](http://docs.wagtail.io/en/v1.13.1/)

 *you may need to run ```   sudo chown -R $USER:$USER . ``` if you create a wagtail project from within docker

+##### Deploy on heroku with Docker

+Install heroku command-line utility.

+* heroku login
+* heroku create

+This will create a app with name : app_name
+* cd  mysite

+We will use the docker file in mysite directory
+* heroku container:push web --app=[app_name]
+* heroku container:release web --app=[app_name]
+* heroku open --app=[app_name]

+This is only for demo usage.
+It will use the SQLite3 database that was present when pushed.
+After every restart it will use that database version again.